It's All About the Benjamins

-"It's All About the Benjamins" is a song by American rapper and producer Puff Daddy.
+"It's All About the Benjamins" is a rap cypher by American rapper Puff Daddy featuring The Notorious B.I.G. (in a posthumous performance), Lil' Kim, and the Lox.
 It was released as the third single from his debut studio album No Way Out.
-"Benjamins" is a slang word for money, referring to Benjamin Franklin's image on the US $100 bill.
+"Benjamins" is a slang word for money, referring to Benjamin Franklin's image on the US$100 bill.
 The song featured an uncredited vocal arrangement by Missy "Misdemeanor" Elliott, and featured a signature guitar hook played by Marc Solomon.